 Both the sauce and the pot stickers were incredibly tasty, with the slightly spicy blueberry creating a perfect complement to the pork.

-If you love dumplings, be sure to check out our Chinese dumpling recipe that works great
+If you love dumplings, be sure to check out our Chinese dumpling recipe where we give a great vegetarian option!

 - 2 c unbleached all purpose flour